 The Capstone Experience

-The Capstone experience is completed by senior students within the major and is designed to elicit opportunities for educational reflection and synthesis of knowledge and skills.
+The Capstone experience is typically completed by senior students within the major and is designed to elicit opportunities for educational reflection and synthesis of knowledge and skills; however, students who have completed 90 credits at the end of their junior year may complete their Capstone the summer prior to their senior year.
 The Capstone may be met with an approved experience (as described below).
 It is not necessarily a course.

-Suggested ways of meeting Capstone include: McNair Program, IROP, IA Dual major, INCO 501/590, SURF and Honors Projects.
-Examples of experiences include courses, projects, independent research, internships, artistic expression, or community and service learning opportunities.
+Suggested ways of meeting Capstone may include: McNair Research Theses, Hamel Center Programs (IROP, SURF USA, SURF Abroad, URA, INCO 790), and Senior Honors Theses.
+Examples of Capstone experiences include courses, projects, independent research, internships, artistic expression, or community and service learning opportunities.

 Faculty Senate Motion: Capstone Experience